 Investigations into the spectra of Toeplitz operators are diverse and far-reaching, beginning with spectral inclusion theorems for self-adjoint Toeplitz operators, which originated in \cite{hw1, hw2, brownhalmos}.
 Results involving the spectra of Toeplitz operators with continuous or piece-wise continuous symbols can be found in \cite{contsymbol1, contsymbol2, contsymbol3, pwcontsymbol1, dev1}.
 The spectrum of a Toeplitz operator with analytic symbol was first investigated in \cite {analyticsymbol1}.
 Halmos initially posed the connected-spectrum question in \cite{halmos}, which was answered by Widom in \cite{widomspectrum, widomspectrum2}.

 Following these investigations, there were several works aimed at exploring the spectra of Toeplitz operators acting on spaces other than $H^2$.
 For example, Devinatz \cite{dev1} examined the spectra of real-symboled Toeplitz operators defined on a Hilbert space associated with a Dirichlet algebra.
 Another natural theme in this arena has been to consider Toeplitz operators acting on Hilbert spaces of analytic functions defined on assorted domains.
-The case of the annulus was discussed in \cite{broschinski2014eigenvalues}, and work on more general multiply connected domains can be found in \cite{AbrahamseToeplitz, Ballconstrained, Mult-ConnDom}.
+Early work on multiply-connected planar domains was due to Abrahamse, where he established the existence of self-adjoint Toeplitz operators (relative to a single model space) with disconnected point spectrum \cite[Section 5]{AbrahamseToeplitz}.
+Further investigations include \cite{clancey1, aryana1, akbari1, clancey2}, where more in-depth spectral analyses were conducted, including the study of large numbers of isolated eigenvalues in the gaps of the range of the symbol of the operator.
+The case of the annulus was further discussed in \cite{broschinski2014eigenvalues}, where a version of Theorem \ref{mainresult2} is established.
+Additional work on multiply connected domains can be found in \cite{Ballconstrained, Mult-ConnDom}.